aureliaspecker/CFG-Python-Winter2019/Session 6/twitter_api/README.md

 ## Credentials & Authentication

-In order to authenticate, you will need to get your credentials from developer.twitter.com (under the 'Keys and tokens' tab once you have selected your app).
+In order to authenticate, you will need to get your credentials from https://developer.twitter.com/en/apps You can access these under the 'Keys and tokens' tab, once you have selected what app to work with.
+If you don't yet have any apps, you can create one using the 'Create an app' button at the top-right hand corner of the page.

 1. Input each one of your four keys and tokens in the `credentials_example.txt` file after the `=` symbol (with no quotation marks).